Digital Security Training Resources for Security Trainers, Fall 2019 Edition

 Toolkits that are up to date today

-Since we last updated this guide, the number of resources available has continued to grow by leaps and bounds.
+Since we first wrote this guide in 2016, the number of resources available has grown.
 The authors are excited to see so many people taking the time to publish new digital security guides.
 Unfortunately, the reasons these resources are necessary—the growth of hacking by law enforcement and governments, spying on their citizens, and a global trend toward authoritarianism—are less exciting.
 As with all new resources, we urge you to exercise caution and critical thinking when reading and recommending them, because the quality of information varies.
 Here are some tips on reading skeptically.

 There are a lot of resources available online but sadly for many reasons they fall out of date.
 Like expired medicine, this can be very dangerous.
 Below is a list of up to date resources/toolkits that we reviewed for clarity and content.